NC LLC: Everything You Need to Know

 Any individual within an LLC can file what are called articles of organization.
 You can file the articles of organization with the Secretary of State of North Carolina, or anyone in your organization.
 Under state law, a person can also be any legal entity or business.
 In essence, any person or entity representing your company can be an “organizer” and file with the Secretary of State office.

 This number will be one the IRS uses to label your business for tax purposes.
 You need an EIN for such purposes as:

 • Filing state and federal taxes

 You can get an EIN for free via the IRS website.

 One notable part of North Carolina law is its punishment for not getting a certificate of authority in regards to an LLC.
 This is also known as “qualifying” foreign LLCs to conduct business in North Carolina.

 A foreign LLC is one that was created out of state and wishes to do business in North Carolina.
 These types LLCs have fewer rights than North Carolina LLCs.
 For instance, a foreign LLC may defend itself in court, but a foreign organization cannot be a plaintiff in any case unless it is qualified.

 If you fail to obtain a certificate of authority, your LLC could face civil penalties amounting to $10.00 each day, or $1,000 fine annually for each year the foreign LLC conducts business in the state without entering qualified status.

 To find out more about NC LLCs, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.